35 Types of Butterflies in Indiana

 The Clouded Sulphur, also known as the Yellow Sulfur Butterfly, is a beautiful yellow and brown butterfly that is easy to spot.

-These types of butterflies in Indiana can be found near damp areas, like swamps and marshes.
+These butterflies in Indiana can be found near damp areas, like swamps and marshes.
 Unfortunately, they are also attracted to rotting fruit and dung.

 Clouded Sulphurs are most active from April through July.
 Females will lay their eggs on the host plant, where larvae feed on leaves.
 Larvae usually live for about three weeks before pupating for about two days.